-This is maybe the most important setting, as it tells the addon which account the model should be uploaded to!
-For this you have to enter your unique API token which you can find in the password settings of your Sketchfab account.
+This is maybe the most important setting, as it tells the Sketchfab exporter which account the model should be uploaded to!
+You'll need to enter your unique API token, which you can find in the Password settings of your Sketchfab account.

 You can also click Claim your token inside Blender, which prompts you to enter your email address and get a Sketchfab token.

 Finally this button starts the upload process and you get a notification after your model was uploaded successfully! yay! :)

 Additionally a button reading View Online Model will be displayed under the Upload button, which should open your model in a web-browser.

 But we are only half done at this point.
 Now that the model is uploaded we have to fine-tune the settings and materials.
 Head to Sketchfab and hover over your thumbnail image in the top-right corner.
 Click Models in the drop-down.
 It probably won't have any textures applied to it, but don't worry, we'll take care of that now.
 Click on it to view the model and find the orange Settings button underneath, which opens a submenu if you hover your mouse cursor over it.
 If you click on Properties you can change or add to the title, description and tags.
 But we are looking for the 3D Settings now, so click on this menu entry.